ShoppinPal/docs.shoppinpal.com/loopback/use-containers.md

    cd ~/workspace/loopback-zero-to-hero
    ```
 1. [Setup your IDE](../configuring-webstorm-ide-for-code-deployment-on-remote-host.md#steps-are-documented-below-the-video) to work with the remote directory on the cloud-box.
+   1. Create New Project named `loopback-zero-to-hero`
+   2. For `Deployment Path` use `/root/workspace/loopback-zero-to-hero`
 1. In your IDE, create a `Dockerfile` with the following content:
    ```
    # Use latest version 4.x of NodeJS